Washington Square Mall (Indianapolis)

-Washington Square Mall is a regional shopping mall located on the eastern side of Indianapolis.
-It opened in 1974 and was renovated/expanded in 1999.
-Today, the mall consists mostly of Finish Line, Bath & Body Works, and Target, as well as AMC Theatres.
+Washington Square Mall is a superregional shopping mall located on the eastern side of Indianapolis.
+It opened in 1974 and was partially renovated in 1999.
+Today, the mall consists mostly of local stores and Target, as well as an AMC on the property.

 History

-This mall was built by Edward J. DeBartolo Sr. and opened in April 1974, supplanting Eastgate Shopping Center three miles to the west, which had opened 1957.
-JCPenney, Sears, and many prime tenants made the move from Eastgate to Washington Square.
-L. S. Ayres, William H. Block, and Lazarus were also anchors when the mall was built.
+The mall was built by Edward J. DeBartolo Sr. as the third of three malls that were part of his company's expansion into Indianapolis, following Lafayette Square Mall in 1968 and Castleton Square Mall in 1972.
+Opening on October 17, 1974, it supplanted Eastgate Shopping Center three miles to the west, which had opened 1957.
+The mall originally opened with L.S.
+Ayres and Block's.
+The JCPenney would open for business on April 30, 1975.
+The Sears store opened for business on August 14, 1975.
+Lastly Lazarus opened for business on August 3, 1978.
+JCPenney and Sears moved from the Eastgate Shopping Center to Washington Square.

+In 1987 Block's closed and became Montgomery Ward in 1988.

 Simon Property Group merged with the DeBartolo company in 1996.
-Simon renovated the mall in 1999.
-The mall faced a rough period of decline between 2005 and 2010, at which point several stores, including Old Navy, JCPenney, and Macy's, pulled out.
-However, with Burlington occupying the former JCPenney since 2003 and Indy Wholesale recently moving into space formerly occupied by Macy's.
-Washington Square has all five anchor tenant slots filled for the first time since 2008.
-Target now occupies the site of Block (later Montgomery Ward), and Dick's Sporting Goods occupies the site of Lazarus since July 2002.
-In February 2013, Indy Wholesale Furniture announced that it would be going out of business, soon leaving one of the five anchor spots vacant.
-In early 2014, Washington Square lost BonWorth, Rack Room Shoes, MCL cafeteria, and Foot Locker, with the former three all closing and the latter moving to Cherry Tree plaza a mile west.
-The mall then lost Aeropostale in early 2016, as well as Buffalo Wild Wings in mid-2018.
+Simon renovated the mall in 1999, changing the front entrance and multiple skylights, carpeting the anchor entrances, and adding Target in place of Montgomery Ward.
+The mall has faced a steady decline since the mid-2000s with several stores, including Old Navy, JCPenney, and L.S.
+Ayres pulling out or closing.
+Despite this, Dick's Sporting Goods was built on the former site of Lazarus in 2005, as well as an AMC adjacent to the mall.
+Burlington also began occupying the former JCPenney at this time.
+Multiple tenants, first Indy Wholesale Furniture, have moved into the space formerly occupied by L.S.
+Ayres/Macy's.
+In February 2013, Indy Wholesale Furniture announced that it would be going out of business, leaving one of the five anchor spots vacant.
+In early 2014, Washington Square lost BonWorth, Rack Room Shoes, MCL, and Foot Locker, with the former three all closing and the latter moving to Cherry Tree Plaza a mile west.